UchuServer/Uchu/Uchu.Python/SCRIPTING.md

 A Component attached to a GameObject.

 ###### Properties
 * `Component.GameObject` gets the GameObject this Component is attached to.
+(Readonly)
 * `Component.Transform` gets the Transform component attached to the GameObject this Component is attached to.
+(Readonly)

 <hr>